 Day Two: Hadfield > Marsden = 16.4 miles / 2949 feet ascent / 2871 feet descent

-The moors around Black Hill are exposed and stark, but the PW winds its way through on a convenient ribbon of paved slabs!
+The moors around Black Hill are exposed and stark, but the PW winds its way through on a convenient ribbon of paving slabs!

 More lush beauty comes next, by way of the Wessenden and Blakeley Valleys, before another moorland treat at Black Moss.